GoldGameCoin/GOLD/README.md

 Goldpedia entries have two specificities:

 * The Front Matter:
-Moneropedia Fron should be translated for both *entry:* and *summary:* elements.
+Goldpedia Fron should be translated for both *entry:* and *summary:* elements.
 However, *terms:* should be extended with their translation, leaving the English words **untouched**.
 	@@ -135,7 +135,7 @@ Navigate to the \_i18n folder and duplicate the en.yml file.
 Rename the duplicat
 **The original folder and yml file themselves should still be there.
 They should not be renamed.
 There should be a new folder and yml file in addition to the ones that were already there.**